icon-checklist

 Final Provision

-Photos that do not meet the conditions of entry will be excluded.
-In case of doubt, the expert panel will make the final decision.
+Images that do not comply with the Conditions of Entry will be excluded.
+In case of doubt, the jury’s decision is final.

 icon-find